shivamk01here/BitTorrent-Client-in-Python/README.md

 * Sometimes the client hangs at startup.
 It seems to relate to the number of concurrent peer connections.

-## Getting started

-Install the needed dependencies and run the unit tests with:

-    $ make init
-    $ make test

-In order to download a torrent file, run this command:

-    $ python pieces.py -v tests/data/bootfloppy-utils.img.torrent

-If everything goes well, your torrent should be downloaded and the program terminated.
-You can stop the client using `Ctrl + C`.

-## Design considerations

-The purpose with implementing this client was to learn myself some `asyncio` (and other Python 3.5 features, such as _type hinting_) together with my old itch of implementing the BitTorrent protocol.

-Thus, the code have been written to be as clear and simple as possible, not bothering about efficiency or performance.
-E.g. the pieces are all requested in order, not implementing a _rares first_ algorithm, and the pieces are all kept in memory until the entire torrent is downloaded.

 ### Code walkthrough

 The `pieces.client.TorrentClient` is the center piece, it: